superman482/CSE-110/index.md

 [Potato](screenshots/Potato_Battery_Main.jpg)

 [^1]: My friends and I had a funtime playing this.
+100% would recommend.